Mark-Arunchayanon/ENCE464-Helicopter_Project_2020/README.md

-# ENCE361: Helicopter Rig Controller Project
+# FreeRTOS Helicopter Rig Controller Project

+### ENCE464: Assignment 1
-### By Alvin Li, Matthew Robertson, and Sasiru Goonatilake
+### By George Thiele, Mark Arunchayanon and Sasiru Goonatilake
-### Help from Phil Bones, Ciaran Moore, Le Yang, and ENCE361 tutors

-This program controls a remote controlled model helicopter via the UC Remote Labs The tasks the program performs include:
+FreeRTOS implementation of ENCE361's HeliRig project

 - Find a direction in which to take-off from
 - Rise to an altitude where stable, manoeuvrable flight can be maintained
-- Rotate around a fixed position and over several incremental steps
+- Free control
+- Special modes (180 degree spins, altitude adjustments)
 - Land back at base, "parking" in a home position

 ### Compile

 Compile using CCS with Tivaware.
-OrbitOLED module required
+FreeRTOS required.